citp/privacy-policy-historical/d/do/dot/dotsquares.com.md

-> *The following text is extracted and transformed from the dotsquares.com privacy policy that was archived on 2013-04-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130407002445id_/http%3A//www.dotsquares.com/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dotsquares.com privacy policy that was archived on 2013-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131229012909id_/http%3A//www.dotsquares.com/privacy-policy) for the most accurate reproduction.*

-# Website Design Brighton & Hove,Web Design Sussex UK,Web Development

-Business privacy policy
+# Privacy Policy

 We are committed to the safeguarding the privacy of our website visitors.
 This privacy policy sets out how Dotsquares Ltd. uses and protects any information that you give Dotsquares Ltd. when you use this website.

 Dotsquares Ltd. is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, and then you can be assured that it will only be used in accordance with this privacy statement.